- The cottage season opens at the end of March and closes at the end of October.

-The cottage has been completely renovated ,with a cosy sitting room with stove, and newly upgraded kitchen, a beautiful bedroom with king size bed and a spacious bathroom.
+The cottage has been completely renovated and features a cosy sitting room with stove, a newly upgraded kitchen, a beautiful bedroom with king size bed and a spacious bathroom.

 It has no electricity (you will dine out on this place for months to come!), meals are prepared on a gas cooker and the cottage is lit by gas lamps — tuition will be given on arrival as to how to manage them.
-Heating and hot water is run from the stove, water is from a private spring (the fresh peaty water is filtered and safe to drink).
+Heating and hot water is run from the stove, water comes from a private spring (the fresh peaty water is filtered and safe to drink).